-Data to calculate the costs in each case was attained from a report produced by the International Energy Initiative in 2004 entitled “Report on the use of LPG as a domestic cooking fuel option in India” (reference 6 in Annex 5), from baseline survey (subsidised kerosene cost) (the template of the survey can be seen in Annex 3), official subsidised LPG cost and bio-digester cost information that was attained from SKG Sangha.
-Full calculations and source information are provided in Annex 7.
+Data to calculate the costs in each case was attained from a report produced by the International Energy Initiative in 2004 entitled “Report on the use of LPG as a domestic cooking fuel option in India” (reference 6 in Appendix 7), from baseline survey (subsidised kerosene cost) (the template of the survey can be seen in Appendix 5), official subsidised LPG cost and bio-digester cost information that was attained from SKG Sangha.
+Full calculations and source information are provided in Appendix 9.

 The results were also corroborated against an article written by Preeti Malhotra entitled ‘Environmental implications of the energy ladder in rural India’ which depicts a graphical representation of fuel use in India as a “ladder”, on which the first step shown on the far left of the image denotes the most common and cheapest fuel sources used.
 Each subsequent step on the ladder from left to right of the diagram denotes the next fuel used, which is generally used less frequently than the fuel source denoted in the previous step because of cost or availability.
 The energy ladder obtained from this article is shown in the figure below.